Contract disputes | Dispute Resolution & Litigation

 Purpose of a contract warranty

-In usual course the Vendor will provide a contract warranty under a Jersey SVA for the purpose of providing protection for the Purchaser against the risk of unknown liabilities.
+In usual course the Vendor will provide a contract warranty under a Jersey contract for the purpose of providing protection for the Purchaser against the risk of unknown liabilities.
 They will provide written assurances from the Vendor to the Purchaser as to the condition of the company, business or asset that is being purchased.

 Remedy for breach of a contract warranty